Mandarin Oriental Barcelona

-From high-end bustle of Passeig de Gràcia, guests pass between doors to Brioni and Tiffany’s and up a sloping, carpeted bridge before they enter the Mandarin’s vaulted lobby.
+From high-end bustle of Passeig de Gràcia, guests walk up a sloping, carpeted bridge before they enter the Mandarin’s vaulted lobby.
 White abstract latticework lets the sunshine stream in, settling warmly on the off-white couches and earthy floor.
 The chain is known for being hosting the upper echelon of business travelers, but Spanish-born designer Patricia Urquiola has produced a space that is huge, airy and modern with not a whiff of the standard commercial airs… even in spite the hotel formerly being a bank.

-The hotel has 98 rooms; all are decorated to continue the clean and sophisticated theme.
-Modern edgy whites are paired with Asian accents which bring a solid level of sophistication.
+The hotel has 120 rooms and suites; all are decorated to continue the clean and sophisticated theme.
+Mediterranean hues are paired with Asian accents which bring a solid level of sophistication.
 Low, understated couches rest against design-y Asian screens; hand-woven wool carpets are paired with light wood floors; ceramic vases rest atop dark lacquered Chinese trunks.

-Downstairs in the Mimosa Garden, fresh fruit juices, tea and cocktails are served all day.
-This beautifully landscaped garden is a welcome and tranquil oasis in the center of Barcelona’s gilded streets.
+Downstairs in the Mimosa Garden is a beautifully landscaped garden is a welcome and tranquil oasis in the center of Barcelona’s gilded streets.
 The hotel has multiple restaurants, Moments being the gem in the collection.
-Moments serves modern Catalonian dishes under the direction of six Michelin-starred Carme Ruscadella.
+Moments serves modern Catalonian dishes under the direction of Michelin-starred Carme Ruscadella.

 Up on the rooftop, a slim, rectangular pool hugs the side of the deck next to a lounge area dotted with discreet servers.
 Across the street, a cupola crowned by a boy sitting on Phoenix - Unión y el Fénix Español’s old company symbol - embellishes an already breathtaking skyline.